secretstartups/handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 **Description:** Professional coaching is available for managers and leaders job grade 8+ to support development in their professional area of interest.
 Team members job grade 4-7 can receive external coaching from [Modern Health]({{< ref "modern-health" >}}) and internal coaching from our [internal resources]({{< ref "coaching" >}}).
 Team members are expected to know their confidentiality obligations and are responsible for keeping coaching conversations [SAFE](/handbook/legal/safe-framework/).

-We partner with [Coaching Right Now](https://docs.google.com/document/d/188H3iuIY9JwE4kmAeoLobNz-e6j-rKie/edit?usp=sharing&ouid=113211236094818760555&rtpof=true&sd=true) connects team members with GitLab-vetted coaches - [read their coaching bios here](https://drive.google.com/file/d/1_5q7aq4diWsXq0O9csQF40skZV4f_L_L/view?usp=drive_link).
+Our partnership with  [Coaching Right Now](https://docs.google.com/document/d/188H3iuIY9JwE4kmAeoLobNz-e6j-rKie/edit?usp=sharing&ouid=113211236094818760555&rtpof=true&sd=true) connects team members with GitLab-vetted coaches - [read their coaching bios here](https://drive.google.com/file/d/1_5q7aq4diWsXq0O9csQF40skZV4f_L_L/view?usp=drive_link).
 Team members can book 4, 6, or 8hrs of coaching.
 Availability is first come, first served.
 Pairing with a coach via Coaching Right Now saves time and energy looking for a coach that is aligned to GitLab values and way of working.

 > Hear what GitLab team members are saying about Coaching Right Now: